hpcc-systems/HPCC-Platform/dockerfiles/README.md

-buildall.sh - Used to create and publish a docker container corresponding to a github tag clean.sh    - Clean up old docker images (if disk gets full) incr.sh     - Build local images for testing (delta from a published image) startall.sh - Start a local k8s cluster stopall.sh  - Stop a local k8s cluster
+buildall.sh - Used to create and publish a docker container corresponding to a github tag clean.sh    - Clean up old docker images (if disk gets full) incr.sh     - Build local images for testing (delta from a published image) startall.sh - Start a local k8s cluster, and optional Elastic Stack for log processing purposes stopall.sh  - Stop a local k8s cluster, and optional Elastic Stack

 ---